Bekaboo/dot/README.md

 ### Colorschemes

-`cockatoo`, `nano`, and `macro` are three builtin custom colorschemes, with separate palettes for dark and light background.
+`cockatoo`, `nano`, `macro`, and `sonokai` are three builtin custom colorschemes, with separate palettes for dark and light background.

 Neovim is configured to restore the previous background and colorscheme settings on startup, so there is no need to set them up in the config file